pantheon-systems/documentation/source/content/external-libraries.md

 [wkhtmltopdf](https://wkhtmltopdf.org/) allows you to create a snapshot or capture the content of a web page easily in a PDF.
 Wkhtmltopdf version `0.12.5 (with patched qt)` is currently installed on the Pantheon Platform.
 For more information regarding the qt patch, read the [wkhtmltopdf documentation](https://wkhtmltopdf.org/status.html).

-Note that wkhtmltopdf can be found in your application container at `/srv/bin/wkhtmltopdf`.
-To use it, install or create a compatible plugin or module complete the procedure outlined:
+wkhtmltopdf is located in your application container at `/srv/bin/wkhtmltopdf`.
+You must install or create a compatible plugin or module to complete the following steps:

 <TabList>